jerryjappinen/bellevue-docs/overview/notes.md

 	- robots.txt
 	- etc.
 - Server-side rendering
-	- We're dealing with fresh data all the time (so we need true SSR, not build-time prerendering)
-	- If we implement embedded widgets, prerendering might be useful for those (abuse report form etc.)
 	- Prerendering plugin for this pipeline: http://vuejs-templates.github.io/webpack/prerender.html
 	- About SSR on Vue: https://vuejs.org/v2/guide/ssr.html
 	- Full SSR guide for Vue: https://ssr.vuejs.org/en/